 Sexual violence has been a constant, hideous companion of war since the very beginning.

-The rape and murder of hundreds of civilians by American soldiers at My Lai (16 March 1968) during Vietnam War was only the most infamous of a series of unspeakable crimes, which sapped support for the war in Australia.
+The rape and murder of hundreds of civilians by American soldiers at My Lai (16 March 1968) during the Vietnam War contributed to a lessening of support for the war in Australia.

-Artist Clifton Pugh had himself perpetrated war crimes against enemy soldiers during the Second World War and, as an occupying soldier in Japan, exploited local women by establishing a brothel.
+Artist Clifton Pugh had himself been involved in the killing of enemy prisoners of war during the Second World War and, as an occupying soldier in Japan, had established a brothel hiring destitute local women.
 Remorse led him to campaign for peace in later life.

 ON LOAN COURTESY OF THE AUSTRALIAN WAR MEMORIAL ART90934